Should one take a Guide in Ranakpur Temple?

 The best part about this experience is that you’ll get to do a little off-roading for 6 kms to reach the Joba Village from Ranakpur.
 Isn’t that just amazing?

-Treks from Ranakpur Temples
+Treks From Ranakpur Temples

 Are you someone who likes to blaze a trail?
 Then the offbeat 6-hour long trek on the laps of Aravalli will surely entice you in a heartbeat.